danielealbano/cluster-node-init/README.md

 Because the network-configure module is a WIP, the deploy mechanism relies on a network configurable via DHCP on eth0, as per default on the raspberry pi.
 The wifi auto configuration hasn't been tested and most likely it will not work.

-Please take a look at [config.env.skel](config.env.skel) for the configuration parameters, keep in mind that this file is sourced by the main bash script and therefore can contain actual commands.
+An [example configuration](#example-configuration) is available in the documentation and also in the repository, keep in mind that this file is sourced by the main bash script and therefore can contain actual commands.
 On a longer term the goal is to support something more convenient like YAML.

 ## Installation